imranmd/Pesto_React/03-React Props & State/03-assignment-Props-And-State.md

 Note: Make sure to include relevant imports, manage component state appropriately, handle form submission and event handling, and structure your components in separate files for better organization.

 Submission Guidelines:
 Note: Ensure your code is well-structured, properly commented, and follows best practices for code quality and readability, including Redux-specific guidelines.
-Best coding practices & guidelines should be followed from here:
+Best coding practices & guidelines should be followed from here: [React Best Coding practices](https://github.com/imranmd/ReactBestPracticesAndGuidelines/)
+Best of luck, and happy coding!